jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Jen's Algae Culturing Project (Fall Semester).md

 Objective: Culture Algae in slants to practice culturing Perkinsus in slants
 Question: What is the best concentration of F/2 required to yield the most efficient algae growth?

-11/21/2024
+Materials:
+- 2 plates for each algal species (there are 3 species, so 6 plates total)
+- 3 tubes for each algal species (there are 3 species, so 9 tubes toatl) 11/21/2024
 - 2% agar solution was made
 	- 193 mL of 25psu saltwater